LinusU/raptor-rpc/README.md

 ## Error handling

-If you pass an error to the provided callback in middleware or method, that error will be sent back to the client.
+If you reject within a middleware or a method handler, that error will be sent back to the client.
 The description will be `err.toString()` and the code `err.rpcCode`.
-If `rpcCode` is undefined the code sent will be 0.
+If `rpcCode` is undefined the code sent will be `0`.

 You can also include additional data by providing `err.rpcData`. `rpcData` can be of any type.